Almost mathematics, Persistence module, and Tamarkin category

-Now, we can consider $(\Lambda_{\gamma},\Lambda_{\mathring{\gamma}})$ as an almost content and study almost modules over it.
+Now, we can consider $(\Lambda_{\gamma},I_\gamma)$ as an almost content and study almost modules over it.
 In this section, we would like to prove that \begin{Thm} For a proper closed convex cone $\sigma$ and $\gamma=\sigma^\vee$, we have an equivalence

-We equip $\Sh_{\bR^n\times (-\sigma)} (\bR^n) $ with the $\star$-convolution, and the almost module category $\Moda_{{\bR^n-gr}} (\Lambda_{-\gamma},\Lambda_{\mathring{(-\gamma)}})$ with the modules tensor product over $\Lambda_{-\gamma}$.
-Then the equivalence is a monoidal equivalence. \end{Thm} \begin{RMK}There are many minus sign show up in the statements of \autoref{prop: APT HD} and \autoref{corollary: Kan extension restrict to equivalence HD}.
-The reason is that we want to reduce the number of minus sign in their proofs.
+We equip $\Sh_{\bR^n\times (-\sigma)} (\bR^n) $ with the $\star$-convolution, and the almost module category $\Moda_{{\bR^n-gr}} (\Lambda_{-\gamma},I_{{-\gamma}})$ with the tensor product of modules over $\Lambda_{-\gamma}$.
+Then the equivalence is a monoidal equivalence. \end{Thm} \begin{RMK}Many minus signs appear in the statements of \autoref{prop: APT HD} and \autoref{corollary: Kan extension restrict to equivalence HD}.
+The reason is that we want to reduce the number of minus signs in their proofs.
 In later results, we will try to avoid this inconvenience by putting a suitable sign there. \end{RMK}